1993–94 Czech First League

 The 1993–94 Czech First League was the first edition of top flight Czech First League annual football tournament in the Czech Republic following the dissolution of Czechoslovakia on 1 January 1993.
 The season started on 14 August 1993 and ended on 8 June 1994.
+It was the last season to award two points for a win before three points for a win was adopted the following season.